Plant guide: cosmos

 When you plant them out, pinch off the very tip of the plant.
 This encourages them to grow bushier and wider – rather than very tall and thin – and also leads to more flowers.
 If you don’t have the time, or space, to grow seeds inside first, they can be sown directly where they are going to grow in the border or in pots once the last frost have passed, usually around April or May time.
 These will be slower to establish and probably later to flower than seeds sown inside, but they can keep flowering right up until the Autumn months, so this can still be a great option.

-Finally, you can buy plugs from nurseries or garden centres in Spring time, which will be well-established bushy plants.
+Alternatively, you can buy plugs from nurseries or garden centres in Spring time, which will be well-established bushy plants.
 Plant these straight into their final position, again waiting until the last frosts have passed.
 Dig a hole as deep as the pot is tall and a bit wider, remove the plant from the pot and place it inside, and back fill the hole.
 Gently firm into position and water well.
+See our guide to planting out container grown plants for more information.

 Cosmos prefer less rich soils, so there is no need to add any organic matter.
 Soils that are high in fertility (those with plenty of nutrients) can lead to plants that grow very bushy and green at the expense of producing flowers.